• Skip to primary navigation

 My Granny always had one at Christmas and Easter, but she was known to whip them up for any “special” occasion.
 I can’t tell you how often I’m asked, “I follow my grandmother’s recipe exactly, but it doesn’t taste the same.
 What am I doing wrong?”

 The answer is, “Once upon a time,” all food was organic, non-GMO, and contained no pesticides or other poisons.
-We can’t all have a cow for raw milk and butter, or chickens for fresh eggs the way most of them did.
-However, buying organic and using Einkorn, the ancient grain, will put you as close as you can get to the way theirs was.
+We can’t all have a cow for raw milk and butter, or chickens for fresh eggs, the way most of them did.
+However, buying organic and using Einkorn, the ancient grain, will put you as close as you can get to the way it was.

-There is a small learning curve with some recipes but I can help you with that so you can avoid waste of time and ingredients.
+There is a small learning curve with some recipes, but I can help you with that so you can avoid wasting time and ingredients.
 We also have an Einkorn Conversion Chart available for free download.

 My great-grandmother, my grandmother, and me